pw4ever/PWDE/README.md

 # PWDE: Portable Windows Development Environment.

-Start being productive on [Microsoft &reg; Windows &trade; 7+ (i.e., with modern-enough PowerShell supported)](https://www.microsoft.com/en-us/windows) ASAP without the hassle of installing individual "essential" tools, e.g.,  Clojure/Leiningen/JVM8/maven/gradle, Perl, Emacs/Vim, Evince/VLC, MinGW, and beyond.
+Start being productive on [Microsoft &reg; Windows &trade; 7+ (i.e., with modern-enough PowerShell supported)](https://www.microsoft.com/en-us/windows) ASAP without the hassle of installing individual "essential" (in my opinion) tools, e.g.,  Clojure/Leiningen/JVM8, Emacs/Vim, Evince/VLC, MinGW, and beyond.

+## TL;DR

+Follow the [Release Notes](https://github.com/pw4ever/PWDE/releases/tag/latest) to "install" and use.

+Everything will be put under a single top folder (e.g., "C:\PWDE") and be set up to be used on command line or mouse context menu.

 ## Batteries Included